DMould123/next.js-e-commerce-app/README.md

 ## Installation 🔧

-To run the Smart Tuition E-Commerce Store locally, follow these steps:
+To run the Start Tuition E-Commerce Store locally, follow these steps:

 1. Clone the repository to your local machine: